josantonius/minecraft-purge/README.md

 - Will not lose their inventory, experience, and backpack upon death.
 - Will be able to execute commands blocked during The Purge.
 - Will have the "glowing" effect during The Purge to be easily identified.
+- They are prefixed with `[Immune]` in the list of players if the dependency to the TAB plugin exists.

 Players without immunity: